LBL-EESA/TECA/doc/rtd/python.rst

 teca\_python\_algorithm.
 In this example a class derived from teca\_python\_algorithm computes descriptive statistics over a set of variables laid out on a Cartesian lat-lon mesh.
-The derived class, descriptive_stats, is in a separate file, stats\_callbacks.py (listing :numref:`py_devel_code`) imported on line 4.
+The derived class, descriptive_stats, is in a separate file, stats\_overrides.py (listing :numref:`py_devel_code`) imported on line 4.

 Listing :numref:`py_devel_code` shows the class derived from teca\_python\_algorithm that is used in listing :numref:`py_glue_code`.
-The class implements request and execute callbacks.
-Note, that we did not need to provide a report callback as the default implementation, which passes the report through was all that was needed.
-In both our request and execute callbacks we used a closure to access class state from the callback.
-Our request callback (lines 15-21 of listing :numref:`py_devel_code`) simply adds the list of variables we need into the incoming request which it then forwards up stream.
-The execute callback (lines 23-45) gets the input dataset (line 27), creates the output table adding columns and values of time and time step (lines 29-31), then for each variable we add columns to the table for each computation (line 35), get the array from the input dataset (line 39), compute statistics and add them to the table (lines 41-43), and returns the table containing the results (line 45).
+The class implements request and execute overrides.
+Note, that we did not need to provide a report override as the default implementation, which passes the report through was all that was needed.
+Our request override (lines 15-21 of listing :numref:`py_devel_code`) simply adds the list of variables we need into the incoming request which it then forwards up stream.
+The execute override (lines 23-45) gets the input dataset (line 27), creates the output table adding columns and values of time and time step (lines 29-31), then for each variable we add columns to the table for each computation (line 35), get the array from the input dataset (line 39), compute statistics and add them to the table (lines 41-43), and returns the table containing the results (line 45).
 This data can then be processed by the next stage in the pipeline.

 .. _data_struct: